textpattern/textpattern.github.io/tags/newer.md

 <txp:newer />
 ~~~

 The **newer** tag is both a *single* tag and a *container* tag.
-The tag should be used in a page after an article tag.

 Textpattern will replace this tag with a link to the next list of articles in the sort order.
-The container tags wrap the text or tag assigned to the link.
 As a single tag it outputs the URL for the next list page.
+If used as a container, it will wrap the text or tag assigned to the link.

-An article list consists of the assigned number of articles set by the article tag.
-If there are no articles available having 'Newer' status (articles ranked higher, or newer, in the present sort criteria than the present top of page article) `<txp:newer />` will not display unless the `showalways` attribute is set to `1`.
-It is normally seen used in tandem with [older](/tags/older).
+An article list consists of the assigned number of articles set by the [article tag](/tags/article).
+If there are no articles available having 'Newer' status (articles ranked higher, or later, in the present sort criteria than the article shown at the top of the present list) `<txp:newer />` will not display unless the `showalways` attribute is set.
+It is normally used in tandem with [older](/tags/older) or [pages](/tags/pages).

-Given a `<txp:article limit="5" />` tag on the page in question, `<txp:newer />` will page down five articles at a time from the most oldest post forward in time to the most recently posted article.
+Given a `<txp:article limit="5" />` tag on the page in question, `<txp:newer />` will page up five articles at a time from the oldest post forward in time to the most recently posted article.

 Note: This tag is context-sensitive, meaning it will only fetch content from the section or category being viewed.
 {: .alert-block .information}